BMMRO-tech/BMMRO/architectural-decision-records/2020-08-03_date_and_time_fields.md

    - start time and end time are saved in different formats in Habitat Use and Encounter forms
    - more work required to translate between the UI (date and time fields as separate fields) and database (one timestamp)

+## Decision

+We decided to go with option 1 for the following reasons:
+- it requires the least amount of dev work
+- there is no indication that querying by either start or end time will be needed
+- we will still be able to convert time fields to timestamps if requirements change in the future

 ## Links